benmmari/genetic-algorithm-example/README.md

 In each iteration of the algorithm the following takes place (after the initial population has been created):
 1. Sorting of the population by organism fitness
 2. Culling the lower half the population
-3. Reproduction of the remaining organisms
+3. Reproduction between the remaining organisms with a top down round-robin approach, meaning the fitter organisms mate more.

    During reproduction, each parent contributes half of it's chromosomes to the child.

    After the parents have contributed their chromosomes to the child, there will be a random mutation that takes place within the child organism, which will replace one of the randomly selected genes with a gene from the possible set of genes.

-## Definitions
+## Input Definitions
 population capacity - integer - the maximum capacity of the population.
 initial population size - integer - how many organisms in the first generation.
 the solution - string - an ordered combination of genes.